Daegu: Topography

-Daegu sits in a basin surrounded by low mountains.
-Palgongsan to the north, Biseulsan to the south, Waryongsan to the west, and a series of smaller hills in the east.
+Daegu sits in a basin surrounded by low mountains: Palgongsan to the north, Biseulsan to the south, Waryongsan to the west, and a series of smaller hills in the east.
 The Geumho River flows along the northern and eastern edges of the city, emptying in the Nakdong River west of the city.

 Climate

-Daegu has a cooler version of a humid subtropical climate (Köppen: Cwa).
+The majority of Daegu lies in a humid subtropical climate (Köppen: Cwa).
 In Holdridge climate classification, Daegu has a warm temperate moist forest climate.
 The mountains that comprise the basin trap hot and humid air.
 Similarly, in winter, cold air lies in the basin.
-The area receives little precipitation except during the rainy season of summer, and is sunny throughout much of the year.
-Data gathered since 1961 indicates that the mean temperature for January, the coldest month in Daegu, is 1.1 °C and that for August, the warmest month, is 26.7 °C. The city's lowest record temperature was −20.2 °C, and the city's highest record temperature was 40.0 °C. In summer 2018, high temperatures led to the emergence of a new term called Dae-Frika (Daegu+Africa) starting with the internet community, and has been used in the media, broadcasting, etc. Summers in Daegu are some of the hottest in the Korean peninsula.
+The area receives little precipitation except during the rainy season of summer and is sunny throughout much of the year.
+Data gathered since 1961 indicates that the mean temperature for January, the coldest month in Daegu, is 1.1 °C and that for August, the warmest month, is 26.7 °C. The city's lowest record temperature was −20.2 °C, and the city's highest record temperature was 40.0 °C. In 2014, high temperatures led to the emergence of a new term called Daefrica (대프리카, Daegu+Africa) starting with the internet community, and has been used in the media, broadcasting, etc. In 2015, a traffic cone in Daegu melted in the heat.
+Summers in Daegu are some of the hottest in the Korean peninsula.
+In 2023, on July 31 and August 3, median strips could not overcome the heat and melted in different parts of the same district in Daegu.

+The climate of Gunwi County, which is the northern area of Daegu and was incorporated into Daegu from North Gyeongsang Province in July 2023, is quite different from most parts of Daegu.
+Gunwi straddles the borderline between a humid continental climate (Dwa) and a humid subtropical climate (Cwa), and has colder winters than other areas of Daegu.